 The engagement would typically last for no more than a week, after which we would produce a confidential report summarising our findings.
 This includes highlighting records that should be preserved for the long term - the links on the right-hand side of this page provide suggestions of what these might be.

-Although there is no obligation to transfer material to Capturing the Energy, any material identified as being of historical value would be a welcome addition to the Oil & Gas Archive based at the University of Aberdeen, which holds many historic business records in its specialist facilities, managed by highly-trained staff.
+Although there is no obligation to transfer material to Capturing the Energy, any material identified as being of historical value would be a welcome addition to the archive based at the University of Aberdeen, which holds many historic business records in its specialist facilities, managed by highly-trained staff.

 If you think your business or organisation has made an important contribution to the industry which should be preserved for the future, please contact us to arrange a records survey that suits your needs.